Angle-M/Angle-M/README.md

-- 👋 Hi, I’m @Angle-M Or Toad if you see me on discord
+- 👋 Hi, I’m @Angle-M Or Void Frog if you see me on discord

 - 👀 I’m interested in Jrpgs, Anime, Yu-Gi-Oh and Penguins

-- 🌱 I’m currently learning C# and C++
+- 🌱 I’m currently learning PHP and Re-learning Python

 - 📫 How to reach me
 Email: aim1310@icloud.com
-Discord:Party!?
-Tsuchinoko?#0013
+Discord:Pending
 Twitter: Part-Time Chaos Demon

 <!---